-CP ALL Food Waste management project (continuously)
+CP ALL Food Waste management project

 CP ALL Public Company Limited propels environmental policies under the 7 Go Green strategy.
 The "CP ALL Food Waste Management" project is another project which focuses on reuse of garbage and waste to create additional value.
 Products nearing expiration in 7-Eleven stores on Koh Samui and Koh Phangan, Surat Thani Province, are managed through separating packaging from the food and delivering the food to farmers for use as animal feed or raw materials for compost production.
 In 2022, 68 tonnes of food waste and plastic packaging were collected from 7-Eleven stores.
-Simultaneously, the Company cooperated with environmental conservation group networks, civil society organizations, and agencies in the Koh Samui and Koh Phangan area to organize garbage collection activities on beaches, campaign for waste reduction, and promote waste separation for reuse and recycling.
+Simultaneously, the Company cooperated with environmental conservation group networks, civil society area to organize garbage collection activities on beaches, campaign for waste reduction, and promote waste separation for reuse and recycling.
 The collaboration with civil society organizations, communities and schools, bus stop pavilions were designed and constructed from plastic waste and glass bottles.
 The pilot operation was carried out in Baan Bo Phud school, through collaboration between the private sector and civil society sector in studies and research for innovation to reuse plastic.
 This is connected to environmental learning in schools, and is a learning source for communities and tourists.